 Some services affect autistic people badly.

-They do things to us like:

-Have practitioners yell at us

-Force us to do things we don't want to do for no good reason

-Say we're not allowed to stim

-Services shouldn't hurt us.
+They do things to us like have practitioners yell at us, force us to do things we don't want to do for no good reason, or say we're not allowed to stim.
+Services shouldn't hurt us or treat us badly.
+We should get better services and services that help us.

-They shouldn't treat us badly.

-We should get better services.

-We should get services that help us.